goeb/smit/README.md

 Small Issue Tracker

-Smit is a generalist issue tracker, suitable for customer support, team issues, bug tracking, etc.
+Smit is an open-source issue tracker for general usages, such as customer support, hardware development, bug tracking, etc.

 Features